 Harrison School of Pharmacy (HSOP) has been a part of Auburn University’s rich family history and tradition since 1885.
-Consistent with our University’s values, HSOP’s motto is “Caring is the Core of Our Curriculum.”
-Our program is built on this family value as we aspire to educate tomorrow’s pharmacists.
+Consistent with our University’s values, our program is built on foundation of patient care as we aspire to educate tomorrow’s pharmacists.
 Aspiring students enter a professional program in which faculty/student relationships are built on mutual respect with the faculty mentoring student junior colleagues to become mature health professionals.
 We expect our graduates to enter practice with personal character, confidence, and competence to assume leadership positions in their communities and pharmaceutical care practices.
 Student pharmacists continuously care for patients, beginning with their first semester.
 This aspect of the curriculum is unique to Auburn and provides an innovative mechanism to tie coursework to actual patients.
 Development of a professional way of being is stressed throughout our Doctor of Pharmacy Program.

 HSOP is located in the Walker Building on the Auburn University campus.
-A new 45,000 square foot addition opened January 2006 and is dedicated to the School’s educational mission.
-Students’ learning is positively affected by the new dedicated spaces for students, new lecture halls, a new skills lab, an enlarged pharmaceutical care center, and a new dispensary.
+This facility is designed to optimize the School’s educational mission.
+Students’ learning is positively affected by small group meeting rooms available solely for students, high-tech lecture halls, a new multipurpose skills lab, a pharmaceutical care center, and a pharmacy dispensary.
 The HSOP is one of only a few pharmacy schools operating a pharmaceutical care clinic in its building that students can experience throughout their education.

-In August 2007, a satellite campus was opened in Mobile and located on the campus of the University of South Alabama.
+The Mobile Satellite Campus is located on the campus of the University of South Alabama.
 The facilities are similar to those on the Auburn Campus and the extensive use of information technology facilitate the replication of Auburn's quality Pharm.D. program at the Mobile satellite.
 Location of the HSOP's program in a building adjacent to the University of South Alabama College of Medicine allows the education of student pharmacists in a setting which facilitates collaboration with students in medicine and other health professionals.

 Mobile is a city located in a metropolitan area of approximately 600,000 people and is in close proximity to the lovely Alabama Gulf Coast.
 It is a city known for its rich history, including the celebration of Mardi Gras.
 The location of the Mobile satellite on the campus of the University of South Alabama provides student pharmacists with the opportunity to experience campus life while completing their professional degree.
 The HSOP's Mobile Campus Students are provided access to the University of South Alabama's campus facilities.

 |Course Title||Semester Hours||Quarter Hours|